-As we uphold high academic standards and measure the girls’ effort and achievement over time, we are equally committed to developing their ethical minds, compassionate spirits, and leadership skills: thus, character education, service learning, and public speaking are all essential features of a Hamlin education.
+As we uphold high academic standards and measure students' efforts and achievement over time, we are equally committed to developing their ethical minds, compassionate spirits, and leadership skills: thus, character education, service learning, and public speaking are all essential features of a Hamlin education.
 Please enjoy reading about the many aspects of the Hamlin experience!

 Director of Program & Professional Development